erdc/cshore/README_Veg.txt

                      IFV = 3: hybrid model.
 The submerged part is computed with parametric model and the canopy part is computed with the formula based on linear wave theory (Dean and Bender 2006, a regular wave version).
 About determining the submerged part in random waves, we found that 55% of the water depth works for all 7 USDA flume experiments.
 No second set of Cd is needed.

-3. If IDISS = 3 (use energy dissipation model by Chen and Zhao (2012) together with measured wave spectrum), the measured wave spectrum is read in the main code and stored in VMEASOMEG, VMEASSE and VMEASWNUM.
+4. If IDISS = 3 (use energy dissipation model by Chen and Zhao (2012) together with measured wave spectrum), the measured wave spectrum is read in the main code and stored in VMEASOMEG, VMEASSE and VMEASWNUM.
 The format of the measured spectrum file is: three columns representing frequency, spectral density, wave number, respectively.

-4. The phase-averaged depth-integrated drag (STREAMSTRESSSTA) is applied in the cross-shore momentum equation.
+5. Two new models of the phase-averaged depth-integrated drag (STREAMSTRESSSTA) are implemented in the cross-shore momentum equation.
 The lines for calculating "WSETUP" are revised.

-5. Two example cases are added in /usace_distribute_bundle/application
+6. Two application cases are added in /usace_distribute_bundle/applications

-6. The CSHORE source code remains the same when IVEG=0-2.
-The vegetation advances developed by Dr. Qin J. Chen's research team are activated only when IVEG=3.
-A new makeinfile matlab script has been added: /usace_distribute_bundle/mfiles/makeinfile_usace_vegfeature.m